Contact Us Today (424) 372-3112

 To be eligible for Mental Health Diversion, the defendant must not only suffer from a qualifying mental health disorder, but also that disorder must have played a significant role in the alleged unlawful conduct.
 Put another way, the mental health issue must have been a significant factor in the commission of the crime.

 Under California Penal Code 1001.36 Mental Health Diversion, defendants who have been charged with a misdemeanor or felony crime could be eligible.
 However, a judge will typically only allow you to enter the program if certain conditions are satisfied.
-An overview of these conditions include:
+An overview of these conditions includes:

 • You suffer from a mental condition other than antisocial personality disorder